 DSA National Director Maria Svart affirmed her Marxist organization’s long-standing support for Bernie Sanders while addressing European communist and socialist groups in the Parliament in Brussels in April 2019.
 “We [DSA] did help Bernie raise money to run for the Senate…” she said.
 Leaving no doubt that the support by the DSA comes at a price, Svart continued:

 “…after the election -after we’ve won, we will have an organized base of socialists in the United States to support Sanders and push Sanders…“

-Watch her comments here and read the article posted at RAIR Foundation USA:
+Read the article posted at RAIR Foundation USA.

 As previously mentioned, as one of their many resolutions (which included support for Antifa, open borders, abolishing police and prisons to name a few), the Democratic Presidential Frontrunner’s biggest support group DSA resolved to “formally” declare themselves to be in ” solidarity with the Cuban socialist struggle.”

 The resolution is below in it’s entirety.
 One of the goals of the resolution is for the DSA to gain “full membership” with the National Network on Cuba.

 Understand that you are reading communist propaganda.
 The resolution itself is rife with misinformation intended to inspire the socialist base.
 The Democratic Socialists of America and Bernie Sanders are ideological allies.